paldepind/flyd/README.md

 sum(); // returns 20
 ```

-Streams can depend on other streams with dependencies.
+A stream with dependencies can depend on other streams with dependencies.

 ```javascript
 // Create two streams of numbers